JLpro-cd/305-final/README.md

 OR

-   Double click the 305-final.jar file
+   Double click the 305-final.jar file on your local machine